Ketel Marte Player Props: Diamondbacks vs. Rockies

 Ketel Marte At The Plate

-- Marte is hitting .282 with eight doubles, four triples, seven home runs and 15 walks.
+- Marte is batting .281 with eight doubles, four triples, eight home runs and 15 walks.

-- Among the qualified hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 63rd, and he is 48th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 44th in batting average, 74th in on-base percentage, and 41st in slugging.

-- Marte will look to extend his eight-game hitting streak.
-He's batting .318 with one homer over the course of his last outings.
+- Marte will look to extend his nine-game hitting streak.
+He's batting .333 with two homers in his last outings.

-- In 14.3% of his games this season, he has hit a home run, and 3.2% of his trips to the dish.

-- In 30.6% of his games this season, Marte has picked up at least one RBI.
-In six of those games (12.2%) he recorded two or more RBI.
+- In 78.0% of his 50 games this season, Marte has picked up at least one hit.
+He's also had 14 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.